James-Fleming12/James-Fleming12.github.io/src/content/blog/CapsNet.md

 Because of their nature, typical activation functions can't be applied to vectors in the manner they can to scalars.
 Thus each vector is oftened squased to a range of 0 to 1 representing it's activation.
 This allows each capsule to separate their activation away from the information it represents, further improving the information transfer within the network.
 The original paper uses a nonlinear squashing function that ensures the short vectors are shrunk to almost zero and long vectors are shrunk to almost 1.

 ### Original CapsNet:
-The original Capsule Network [paper](https://arxiv.org/abs/1710.09829) was a simple exploration of the idea.
+The original Capsule Network paper [Dynamic Routing Between Capsules](https://arxiv.org/abs/1710.09829) was a simple exploration of the idea.
 Due to it being tailored for the MNiST dataset, it only needed the barebone architecture necessary to get the network running.
 It consisted of the following 3 layers not including the Input and Output layer, which were both typical input and output layers seen in previous MNiST models.
 1. Convolutional Layer (basic representation)
 2. PrimaryCaps (intermediate representation)
 3. DigitCaps (complete representation)